david-sfernandes/next-airbnb/README.md

 A Airbnb Clone made with some new features of Next.js 13 + TypeScrip+ Tailwind CSS.
 Base on [Sunny Sangha](https://www.youtube.com/watch?v=b8gBIphfCqw&t=5519s) code.

+## View the project

+Project deployed on Vercel.
+[Click here](https://next-airbnb-5ui8.vercel.app/) to see.

 # Next.js + Tailwind CSS Example

 This example shows how to use [Tailwind CSS](https://tailwindcss.com/) [(v3.2)](https://tailwindcss.com/blog/tailwindcss-v3-2) with Next.js.
 It follows the steps outlined in the official [Tailwind docs](https://tailwindcss.com/docs/guides/nextjs).